anonoz/fyp-webapp/README.md

 ```
 # WARNING: You are about to download 1-2GBs of Docker images.
 Do not run this on slow or metered internet connections!

+# Run these once (or everytime you git pull this codebase)
 $ docker-compose build
+$ docker-compose run web bundle exec rails db:migrate

+# Then run this everytime you wanna play with it
 $ docker-compose up

 # Visit http://localhost:3001